ethpandaops/fundingvault/fundingvault/README.md

 ### Contract Deployment

-Before running the deployment script, make sure you make the necessary changes to `vault.config.js` for your initialization configuration upon deployment of the Funding Vault contract.
-Otherwise, the default value will be used.
+Before running the deployment script, make sure you make the necessary changes to `vault.config.json` for your initialization configuration upon deployment of the Funding Vault contract.
+Otherwise, the default values will be used.

-Default Value:
+Default Values:
 ```javascript
 {
     // (seconds) 10 minutes of lock time applied after a grant is created or transferred